-A huge investment of 90+ Cr of Investments have been made in data and technology over the years and further we continue to invest INR 6+ Cr per annum maintaining 700+ GB Data and technology up gradation.
+Over 70 Cr of Investments have been made in data and technology over the years, we continue to invest over 6 Cr a year in keeping the data updated.

 Engaged by the NBO, Ministry of Housing in the past for creating and supporting India's Housing start- up Index.
 (HSUI)